By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 Why Is My Dog Licking His Paws?

 Paw licking is one of the most common concerns dog owners notice, and it is rarely random.
-While an occasional lick is normal, persistent licking usually signals irritation, discomfort, or imbalance somewhere in the body.
+While occasional licking is normal, persistent licking almost always signals irritation, discomfort, or imbalance.

 Is Paw Licking Normal in Dogs?

 Dogs naturally lick their paws as part of grooming.
-Brief licking after a walk, during rest, or after minor exposure to dirt is normal.
+Brief licking after walks or during rest is normal.

 It becomes a concern when paw licking is: